Hanmen-lab/HS2-AI-ASE-Shaders/README.md

 ### HOW TO USE:

-Just put in Unity folder and then you can apply it in material.
+Just put the .shader file in any Unity project folder and then you can apply it in your materials.

 [![N|Solid](https://github.com/Hanmen-lab/HS2-AI-ASE-Shaders/blob/master/3.png)]